Bevy-Rust-GPU/example-workspace/README.md

 `cargo run` after building the `rust-gpu` workspace to preview the generated shader.

+### `bevy-rust-gpu` Crate

+Bevy library crate, houses support code for defining interfaces to `rust-gpu` entrypoints and using them via material.

 ### `viewer` Crate

-Main bevy crate.
-Loads an example scene that renders a side-by-side comparison of WGSL and Rust PBR materials.
+Bevy binary crate, loads an example scene that renders a side-by-side comparison of WGSL and Rust PBR materials.

 Uses the workspace root as its asset folder, and hot-reloads `rust-gpu/target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv` via AssetServer.